Introduction

 1) High-Purine Meats

-• Why: These meats are rich in purines, which break down into uric acid during digestion.
-Excessive uric acid can lead to the formation of crystals, causing inflammation and contributing to gout.
+- Why: These meats are rich in purines, which break down into uric acid during digestion.
+Excessive uric acid can lead to the formation of crystals, which cause inflammation and contribute to the development of gout.
 Cutting down on these meats helps manage uric acid levels and reduces the risk of gout attacks.

 2) Seafood- High in Purines